 Which languages does the Senior Comprehensive Examination test?

 Whichever one you want.
 At the beginning of the second day of the exam, you will be given passages in every language that current Comparative Literature seniors have studied.
-You will pick one passage to analyze in short critical essay, and you can consult a foreign language dictionary throughout this exercise.
-It can be your primary or secondary or tertiary foreign language; you don’t need to decide until you’ve seen the passages.
+You will pick one passage to analyze in short critical essay, and you can consult a language dictionary throughout this exercise.
+It can be your primary or secondary or tertiary non-English language; you don’t need to decide until you’ve seen the passages.

 Are majors expected to have read all the books on the reading selection list?